 Around the world, generally well-meaning (but poorly informed) adults limit the abilities young people have to express themselves.
 However, the right to free speech belongs to children and youth, too.
 Parents, teachers, headmasters and principals, religious leaders, government officials, court judges and politicians who set limits on the free speech of young people simply because of their ages are actively practicing adultism, and are ill-advised.
-Youth and free speech can change the world, giving new leeway, new abilities and new realities to young people and communities around the world.
+Youth engagement in free speech can change the world, giving new leeway, new abilities and new realities to young people and communities around the world.

-Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers. — Article 19 of the Universal Declaration of Human Rights
+Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.— Article 19 of the Universal Declaration of Human Rights

-Ways Youth are Changing the World through Free Speech
+Ways Youth Engagement in Free Speech Happens

 Youth Organizing — Leading campaigns focused on free speech, young people can rally their friends, peers, younger people and entire communities.
 Organizing campaigns can target on repression of free speech, youth expression, community building activities, and other ways free speech happens throughout our lives and our communities.